 Yes.
 Yes you can.

 I don’t know what makes these so goddamn good, but they are.
 Over the years, I have added and adjusted things to get them to the pinnacle of cookie perfection.
-When I was in college, I entered these cookies into a baking contest and won enough money to pay for two semesters of textbooks.
+When I was in college, I entered these cookies into a baking contest and won enough money to pay for two semesters of textbooks and a year of tuition.
 So, that good.

 At some point I will go back and illustrate this with gorgeous food-bloggy type pictures, but it is disgustingly grey outside so everything looks tragically Dickensian.
 Your patience, please.